-The "secret sauce” so to speak, of this chicken salad, is the tablespoon of plum preserves my mom adds to the mayo-based dressing.
-You could use any berry jelly or jam, but as we always have a lot of plum jam on hand (due to several plum trees), that's what mom reaches for first.
+The "secret sauce," so to speak, of this chicken salad, is the tablespoon of plum preserves my mom adds to the mayo-based dressing.
+You could use any berry jelly or jam, but as we always have a lot of plum jam on hand (thanks to several plum trees), that's what mom reaches for first.

 Do you have a favorite chicken salad recipe?
 Please let us know about it in the comments.